andrecrgoveia/events/README.md

 Through dockerhub pull the image and run:
 - docker run --name <CONTAINER_NAME> -p <YOUR_PORT>:8000 andrecrgoveia/events-app:latest
 - In your browser go to the address http://0.0.0.0:<YOUR_PORT>/
+-
+## Contribution

+### Contributions are welcome.
+To contribute:
+- Fork the project
+- Create a new branch (git checkout -b feature/NewFunctionality)
+- Make your changes
+- Commit your changes (git commit -m 'Adding new functionality')
+- Push to the branch (git push origin feature/NovaFuncionalidade)
+- Open a Pull Request

+## License
+This project is under the MIT license.
+See the LICENSE file for more details.

+## Credits
+Special thanks to the contributors and the libraries and tools used, including Python, Django, SQLite and Docker.